-To repeat: CBD provides medical benefit.
+CBD provides medical benefit.
 That is a fact, not a “potential promise.”
 I trust that Nora’s great grandfather, Leon Trotsky, would see her as an enemy of the people.

 “OSHA first proposed lowering the beryllium workplace standard in 1975,” wrote Barry Meier in a New York Times dispatch August 5, “but efforts to do so were beaten back over the years by industry resistance, technical debates and political stalling.”
 (Another misleading sentence.
 Industry resistance is solely to blame for all those years of excessive exposure to beryllium.
 Industry resistance took the form of technical debates and political stalling.)

 OSHA expects the new limits on beryllium exposure will be in place by late 2016 and “will prevent close to 100 deaths annually.”
 Accepting OSHA’s numbers (which are probably low) means that 90 American workers have been killed by beryllium exposure each year since 1975.
 That’s 3,690 deaths —which means the honchos at Materion (formerly Brush Wellman, the only beryllium producer in the US), conspired to kill 3,690 Americans to enhance their profits.
 How many Americans did Osama bin Laden’s group kill on 911?
 Why aren’t the Materion execs being charged with murder?

 Our local TV news recently showed a Black man working in a community garden in Oakland.
 He talked about the legal toxins we’re all exposed to in our food, air and water.
 “They’re killing us,” he warned the reporter, “but they’re killing us slow.”
 Amen.